 The Blue Ridge Parkway: North Carolina and Virginia

 The Blue Ridge Parkway connects North Carolina’s Great Smoky Mountains and Virginia’s Shenandoah National Park.
 If you decide to travel the distance, there’s a KOA spaced at an interval that you can reach by the end of each day.
 You’ll experience 469 stoplight-free miles at a strictly-enforced speed limit of 45mph, which in no way impedes the fun.
 Be sure to visit Mount Mitchell, the highest peak of the Appalachian Mountains, where you can enjoy a picnic lunch or a restaurant meal with a phenomenal view.
-For more details, here’s an extensive KOA Kompass article I wrote about the Parkway in 2012.

 The Natchez Trace Parkway: Tennessee, Alabama and Mississippi